On a Computationally Ill-Behaved Bilevel Problem with a Continuous and Nonconvex Lower Level: Exact Feasibility

 It is thus evident that an optimal follower's decision~$y^*$ satisfies~$(y^*_{n+1},y^*_{n+2}) = (x_1,x_2)$. \rev{Here, we can fix~$(y^*_{n+1},y^*_{n+2})$ since these variables are subject to simple bound constraints and, in particular, they are not coupled to the other variables of the follower.} Hence, the follower's problem can be reduced to the convex problem

-As shown above, \revFirst{Problem~\eqref{eq:reduced-LL-prob} satisfies Slater's constraint qualification.}\footnote{It can also be shown that the linear independence constraint qualification is valid at all solutions of the follower's problem (for any given leader's decision~$x$).} \if0 This is due to the following.
+As shown above, \revFirst{Problem~\eqref{eq:reduced-LL-prob} satisfies Slater's constraint qualification.}\footnote{It can also be shown that the linear independence constraint qualification is valid at all solutions of the follower's problem (for any given leader's decision~$x$). \revSec{For the latter, see Appendix~\ref{sec:appendix-licq}.}} \if0 This is due to the following.
 As shown above, a follower's solution satisfies~$y^*_i > 0$ for all~$i \in \set{1,\ldots,n}$, \ie, the non-negativity constraints~\eqref{eq:non-neg} are inactive in an optimal follower's decision.
 Conversely, all quadratic constraints~\eqref{eq:quadr-constr} are active.
 Hence, the Jacobian matrix of the active constraints is given by

 It is easy to verify that the Jacobian matrix has full rank, \ie, LICQ holds. \YB{Too lazy?} \fi Again as shown above, the feasible set is compact.
 Therefore, Problem~\eqref{eq:reduced-LL-prob} has an optimal solution~$y^*$.
 Because of the equality constraint~\eqref{eq:eq-constr-red}, the lower-level objective function value~$y^*_1$ is maximized by minimizing~$y^*_n$. \revFirst{From} Constraints~\eqref{eq:quadr-constr-red} \revFirst{and the optimality of~$y^{*}$}, \revFirst{we obtain}